 Historic Landscape Characterisation Study

 Historic England has assessed and mapped the patterns of historic character in Ramsgate.
 The project has shed light on the Neolithic, medieval, Georgian, Victorian, First World War and Second World War periods.
 As part of the project we also carried out geological and topographical surveys.
-This will help the HAZ team to better understand the town and its past.

 Historic Area Assessment and Informed Conservation publication